-Since menopause is essentially just a transition to a non-reproductive state, HRT is not truly necessary.
-With that in mind, we recommend that estrogen therapy should only be prescribed as a short-term solution (no more than five years) under the guidance of your medical professional.
-Some women may ask their doctor to stay on HRT longer, and some medical professionals may oblige, but only for certain women due to cardiovascular and breast cancer concerns.
+Since menopause is essentially just a transition to a nonreproductive state, HRT is not truly necessary.
+With that in mind, we recommend that estrogen therapy be prescribed only as a short-term solution (no more than five years) under the guidance of your doctor.
+Some women ask their doctors to let them stay on HRT longer, and some doctors may oblige, but only for certain women without cardiovascular or breast cancer concerns.

 To learn more, read 6 Questions about Hormone Replacement Therapy Answered.